 A charming Greek restaurant serving good no-fuss Greek food, Pasparos Taverna is a great place to meet with family and friends.
 A family business operating since 1974, Pasparos offers a warm atmosphere and mouth-watering homemade Greek cuisine, just as you'd find in Greece.
 With warm fresh breads, dolmades, roast lamb, superb Tzatziki, Avgolemono soup and a selection of souvlakia (kebabs), patrons are spoilt for choice.
 Combine that with top-notch service and a good Greek winelist (wine by the glass included) and you have all the ingredients for a successful restaurant.
 Open Monday to Friday for lunch, and daily for dinner.

-One of Vancouver's best dining experiences, Guu with Garlic is part of a unique Japanese Tapas chain that is taking the city by storm.
-With a perfect ration of small portioned dishes at affordable prices, patrons can sample a handful of different dishes before getting full or feeling the weight on their wallet.
+One of Vancouver's best dining experiences, Guu with Garlic is part of a unique Japanese tapas chain that is taking the city by storm.
+With a perfect ratio of small portioned dishes at affordable prices, patrons can sample a handful of different dishes without breaking the bank.
 The open kitchen and cheerful waiters add to the electric mood, as do the exotic cocktails and experimental drinks.
-Recommended dishes include the duck salad, assorted carpaccio, baked oysters, prawns and calamari.
-Don't miss the daily specials sheet on loose-leaf paper with even more delectable dishes.
+Recommended dishes include the duck salad, assorted carpaccio, baked oysters, prawns and calamari, as well as its daily specials.
 Open daily for dinner, reservations are recommended.

-On Vancouver's north shore is the year-round mountaintop playground of Grouse Mountain, just a 15-minute drive from the downtown area across the Lions Gate Bridge.
+On Vancouver's north shore just a 15-minute drive from the downtown area across the Lions Gate Bridge, waits the year-round mountaintop playground of Grouse Mountain.
 Ascending the mountain is part of the adventure in the Super Skyride, a passenger tram that glides up the steep mountain slopes carrying visitors up 3,700ft (1,100m) above sea level in just eight minutes.

-There are hiking trails up the side of Grouse Mountain and on the east side one of them features the Grouse Grind, which is billed as the world's biggest stair-climb.
-Mountain biking is also a popular pursuit on the mountainside, as is, of course, skiing and snowboarding in the winter months.
+There are hiking trails up the side of Grouse Mountain and on the east side one of them features the Grouse Grind, which is billed as one of the world's biggest stair-climbs.
+Mountain biking, skiing and snowboarding are also popular pursuits here.

-Bowen Island is only a 20-minute ferry ride from West Vancouver's Horseshoe Bay and visitors can enjoy a stroll from Snug Harbour, past the historic Union Steamship Company store, grab a bite to eat, or take a walk in the Crippen Regional Park.
+Bowen Island is only a 20-minute ferry ride from West Vancouver's Horseshoe Bay.
+Visitors can enjoy a stroll from Snug Harbour past the historic Union Steamship Company or take a walk in the Crippen Regional Park.

-Galiano Island is the second biggest of the group and is about the size of Manhattan Island in New York.
-Only 50 minutes away on the Tsawassen Ferry on the Lower Mainland, Galiano Island draws all sorts of visitors who come to picnic in Bellhouse Park; take a walk through the lush rainforest up to Bluffs Park to enjoy spectacular views of neighbouring Islands; indulge in a spot of fishing, kayaking, or golf; or visit one of the local galleries or shops.
-Many of the islands host events and festivals each year, where the community spirit and laidback atmosphere typical of the Gulf Islands is evident.
+Galiano Island is the second biggest of the group and is about the size of Manhattan.
+Only 50 minutes away on the Tsawwassen Ferry on the Lower Mainland, Galiano Island draws all sorts of visitors who come to picnic in Bellhouse Park, take walks through the lush rainforest up to Bluffs Park or indulge in a spot of fishing, kayaking or a round of golf.

 Frequent government ferry services connect the mainland and larger inhabited islands to each other, but others can only be visited by smaller shuttle boats and yachts.
 Friday Harbour is San Juan's largest town and an enchanting tourist destination.
 Anchorages are bustling throughout summer, but largely empty in other seasons.
 Yacht charters are available out of Bellingham.